 16. Sitka Spruce 26.91 lbs/cu.ft.

 Are you looking for a lower temperature warmth?
-If so, then you need to pay attention to this type of wood.
+Then you need to pay attention to this type of wood.

 17. Aspen 25.03 lbs/cu.ft.

 This is a low heat wood.
-I try to burn wood similar to this in my area.
-I live in the southern part of the United States.
+I try to burn wood similar to this in my area, living in the southern part of the United States.